elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions.md

 url: /learn/mathematics/questions/what-is-the-zero-exponent-rule-and-how-does-it-apply-to-exponential-functions
 score: -1.0
 related_article1:
+    id: 163774
+    title: >-
+        How do horizontal and vertical asymptotes differ in the context of exponential functions?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-do-horizontal-and-vertical-asymptotes-differ-in-the-context-of-exponential-functions
+related_article2:
     id: 163784
+    title: >-
-    title: Explain the negative exponent rule and provide an example.
+        Explain the negative exponent rule and provide an example.
     subject: Mathematics
     url: /learn/mathematics/questions/explain-the-negative-exponent-rule-and-provide-an-example
-related_article2:
-    id: 163765
-    title: How does the constant multiplier effect influence the behavior of an exponential function?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
 related_article3:
-    id: 163774
+    id: 163763
-    title: How do horizontal and vertical asymptotes differ in the context of exponential functions?
+    title: >-
+        What is the general form of an exponential function and how does it differ from a linear function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-horizontal-and-vertical-asymptotes-differ-in-the-context-of-exponential-functions
+    url: /learn/mathematics/questions/what-is-the-general-form-of-an-exponential-function-and-how-does-it-differ-from-a-linear-function
 related_article4:
-    id: 163765
+    id: 163778
-    title: How does the constant multiplier effect influence the behavior of an exponential function?
+    title: >-
+        What is a real-world example of exponential decay, and how is it mathematically represented?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-constant-multiplier-effect-influence-the-behavior-of-an-exponential-function
-related_article5:
-    id: 163788
-    title: How can exponential functions be used to model population growth in real-world scenarios?
-    subject: Mathematics
-    url: /learn/mathematics/questions/how-can-exponential-functions-be-used-to-model-population-growth-in-realworld-scenarios
+    url: /learn/mathematics/questions/what-is-a-realworld-example-of-exponential-decay-and-how-is-it-mathematically-represented
 ---

 &nbsp;